-When Kylie of Orange High School, located in Hillsborough, NC, came in for an evaluation Kylie and her parents had no idea what they were getting into.
+When Kylie of Orange High School, located in Hillsborough, NC, came in for an evaluation, Kylie and her parents had no idea what they were getting into.
 She’d played softball in Orange County for a few years and had just moved up to the Challengers team.
 Because of this increase in competition, she and her parents wanted to make sure she got some instruction.
-Her evaluation took place on March 21, 2019.

 Kylie came back on March 27th and had her bag, bat, and gloves with her.
 I smiled and told her she wouldn’t need those, and got her mother a chair so she could watch.
 Then, we headed over to the Movement Wall, where all of our initial movement and Rebel’s Rack work takes place.